ngankhanh98/til/quotes.md

   - _Contains no duplication_
   - _Expresses the intent of the programmer_
   - _Minimizes the number of classes and method_ **- Clean Code, Robert Cecil Martin**

+- _All too often we get our code working and then move on to the next problem without giving sufficient thought to making that code easy for the next person to read.
+Remember, the most likely next person to read the code will be you_  **- Clean Code, Robert Cecil Martin**